joey-02/OBG-DAO/README.md

 ## Future work
 1. Upgrade to erc 4907 to recall votes instead of minting new votes every year
 2. Instead of using IPFS, host image on-chain like nounsdao!
 Could use something like [pixelations](https://pixelations.xyz/) to encode the image on-chain automatically
 3. Add [snapshot X](https://docs.snapshotx.xyz/) plugin so proposals can have executable code.
-This will let us replace our director of fund!
+This will let us replace our director of fund as we won't need an intermediary to execute trades